JaPSUy-PRODUCTIONS/japsuy-productions.github.io/README.md

-# MCGI PRODUTIONS BY LAWS
+# MCGI PRODUCTIONS BY LAWS

 ### MCGIPRO
 ### Technical Operations for Church events and gatherings.